 COVID-19 NOTICE: Family duty counsel and family advice lawyer services are only offered by phone at this time.
-Lawyers will not be at courthouses.
-Duty counsel will be available in advance of any court dates to provide advice and prepare clients for court.
+Lawyers will not be at courthouses in person.
+Duty counsel will be available by telephone in advance of any court dates to provide advice and prepare clients for court.
 For contact information, please see FDC locations listings at the bottom of the page.

 If you have a family law or child protection issue, you may qualify for help from family duty counsel (FDC) or a family advice lawyer, even if you do not qualify for a legal aid lawyer.